MaterSim/AtomisticSimulation/lectures/lec_03.md

 # 3 Barostat under the NPT ensemble

-## 3.1 Moltivation
+## 3.1 Motivation
-The introduction of temperature control in the previous lecture allows us to simulation the system to maintain a constant temperature through a heat exchange with the reservior.
-While this *canonical ensemble* enables more realistic modelling of the real world, it still has some limitation.
-Just imagine that you want to model a periodic system under different temperatures, it is natural to think about the volume of the system is subject to change due to the thermal expansion effects.
+The introduction of temperature control in the previous lecture allows us to simulate the system to maintain a constant temperature through heat exchange with the reservoir.
+While this *canonical ensemble* enables more realistic modeling of the real world, it still has some limitations.
+Just imagine that you want to model a periodic system under different temperatures; it is natural to think about the volume of the system being subject to change due to thermal expansion effects.

-Within the NVT ensemble, you need to manually adjust the volume of the system when initializing the positions for each different temperture.
-This can be very tedious and requires a trial and error iterations.
+Within the NVT ensemble, you need to manually adjust the volume of the system when initializing the positions for each different temperature.
+This can be very tedious and requires trial and error iterations.
 Thus, we would like to seek a better solution to let the system adjust the volume by itself during the MD simulation.

 Similar to how a thermostat maintains constant temperature, a barostat adjusts the simulation box dimensions and/or particle positions to ensure that the system stays at the desired pressure.
 This is crucial for simulating systems in ensembles like NPT, where pressure fluctuations need to be controlled.
 Below, I will introduce two barostat techniques.